Product Information

 ShowPDFSpecifies if the resulting PDF file should be shown after generation.
 This setting can have the following values: yes, no, ask.

 AfterPrintProgramThe AfterPrintProgram setting is a hook into the printing process.
 If you specify this setting it must contain a valid command line that will be launched when the PDF document is created.
-The command line can include the %1 token that will be substituted with the full path of the created PDF file. %2 will be the number of pages created. %3 is the number of files created.
+The command line can include the %1 token that will be substituted with the full path of the created PDF file. %2 will be the number of pages created. %3 is the number of files created. %4 is the path the status file.
 The command specified here will run regardless of the result of the document creation.
 For conditional command lines you should use RunOnSuccess and RunOnError.

 AfterPrintProgramDirYou can use this setting to specify the current directory for the execution of the AfterPrintProgram command line.

-RunOnSuccessLike the AfterPrintProgram setting this specifies a command line that will be executed if the document was successfully created. %1, %2 and %3 will have the same function as with AfterPrintProgram.
+RunOnSuccessLike the AfterPrintProgram setting this specifies a command line that will be executed if the document was successfully created. %1, %2, %3 and %4 will have the same function as with AfterPrintProgram.

 RunOnSuccessDirUsing this setting you can optionally set the current directory when the RunOnSuccess command line is executed.

-RunOnErrorA command line that should be run in case of an error. %1, %2 and %3 will have the same function as with AfterPrintProgram.
+RunOnErrorA command line that should be run in case of an error. %1, %2, %3 and %4 will have the same function as with AfterPrintProgram.
+You should consider setting SuppressErrors=yes when you use the RunOnError setting.

 RunOnErrorDirCurrent directory for the command line set in the RunOnError setting.